felixfoertsch/felixfoertsch.github.io/_posts/2018-05-21-syncthing-auf-uberspace.md

 Add a subdomain to make your Syncthing easily accessible; also make sure it is possible to connect through HTTPS:
 ```
-$ uberspace-add-domain sync.<DOMAIN>.de
+$ uberspace-add-domain -w -d sync.<DOMAIN>.de
 $ uberspace-letsencrypt
 $ letsencrypt certonly
 ```
-Don't forget to add the subdomain to your domain registrar DNS records aswell, so it gets redirected correctly!
+If you already use letsencrypt, you have to add the domain to your configuration.
+Just follow the steps displayed after the `uberspace-letsencrypt` Don't forget to add the subdomain to your domain registrar DNS records aswell, so it gets redirected correctly!

 Now create the corresponding folder on the Uberspace:
 ```